OpenBotsAI/OpenBots.Documentation/OpenBots Server/Design Documentation/Asset Component/AssetComponentDesignDocument.md

   - Asset Manager:
     - The AssetManager will inherit BaseManager, which inherits IManager, and IAssetManager.
       - Beyond the base class and interfaces, AssetManager will implement appropriate methods to assist AssetsController.
+          - Input : asset id
+          - Output : 200 OK response
+  - Asset Manager(s):
+    - The asset manager will execute necessary logic for the controller methods to function.
+The manager contains the publicly accessible methods: CreateAgentAsset(), GetMatchingAsset(), AssetNameAvailability() and GetSizeInBytes().
   - Asset Repository(s):
     - The AssetRepository will retrieve all assets or details of an asset as well as add, edit, delete, or export assets.
   - Asset Data Model(s):